-Care should be taken to avoid damaging the surface of the material with surgical instruments as this could lead to fracture of the material in use.
+- In handling this suture material, care should be taken to avoid damaging the surface of the material with surgical instruments as this could lead to fracture of the material in use.

-Adequate knot security requires the standard surgical technique of flat and square ties with additional throws as indicated by surgical circumstances and the experience of the surgeon.
+- Adequate knot security requires the standard surgical technique of flat and square ties with additional throws as indicated by surgical circumstances and the experience of the surgeon.

-Care should be taken to avoid damage while handling surgical needles.
+- Care should be taken to avoid damage while handling surgical needles.
 Grasp the needle in an area of one third (1/3) to one half (1/2) of the distance from the attachment end to the sharp point.

 Linex® sutures are sterilized by ethylene oxide.
 Do not re – sterilize!
 Do not use if package is opened or damaged!
 Discard opened unused sutures.